5 Questions You Need To Answer Before Starting Your Small Business

 Whether you do this research or buy market research depends on your available budget.

 The four market research types are surveys, interviews, focus groups and customer observation.
 The more you understand your consumer, their habits and their customer journey.
 The more you can tune into their way of thinking.
 This knowledge will help you identify their pain points and inform your product or service development.
 Understanding the customer journey online and in real life will help make your product exactly what your customers want.
 The better your product solves their existing problem, the higher the potential market (and potential profits for you).
-Here are some pointers to keep in mind when conducting your target market and product research:

 - Keep in mind the personality and demographic of the participant when measuring results.
 Grouping participants with similar characteristics may be beneficial